 Special approval is also necessary for participation in more than two semesters of study off campus.
-Petitions should be addressed to Samantha Brandauer, Director of Study Abroad, CGSE and should include the following:
+Petitions should be addressed to Samantha Brandauer, Director, Center for Global Study and Engagement and should include the following:

-- An essay describing how your specific study abroad plans fit in with your overall academic goals and plans - Letters of support from your academic advisor(s), department chair(s), on-campus coordinator and/or Resident Director, as applicable - An audit showing in detail how off-campus courses will fit in with graduation requirements.
+- An essay describing how your specific study abroad plans fit in with your overall academic goals and plans - Letters of support from your academic advisor(s), department chair(s), program coordinator and/or Resident Director, as applicable - An audit showing in detail how off-campus courses will fit in with graduation requirements.